Teksta versija

 Administrative Offences in the Field of Statistics and Competence in Administrative Offence Proceedings

-[24 October 2019 / Chapter shall come into force on 1 July 2020.
+[24 October 2019 / This Chapter shall come into force on 1 July 2020.
 See Paragraph 5 of Transitional Provisions]

 Section 31.
 Failure to Submit the Data Necessary for the Production of Official Statistics or the Disclosure of Data Received for Research Purposes